CISecurity/OVALRepo/scripts/README.md

   - Parameters:
   - Notes: generate HTML pages listing definitions by CPE?, Class?, Status?, Reference?, Type?
   - Output:
+- **Decompose Definition**:
+  - Parameters: an oval definition file
+  - Notes: decomposes a definition file.
+The intent is to reduce effort for content submitters that currently submit entire definitons vice corrections to existing items.
+This script would need to look for collisions between items in the definition file and existing items in the repo.
+For examples, the input definition file may contain a modified test, an unmodified variable and state, but a new object.
+  - Output: individual and properly placed files that correspond with the oval tst/obj/var/etc in the definition file.
 - **Related Tasks that aren't scripts**:
   - Add sections to this readme with step-by-step instructions for:
     - Using scripts to build content